VXerys/lavus-restaurant-app/docs/FIRESTORE_COMPLETE.md

-# 🎯 FIRESTORE INTEGRATION COMPLETE!
+# 🎯 FIRESTORE INTEGRATION COMPLETE

 **Status:** ✅ READY TO USE
 **Date:** 2025-11-13